A New Kind of Search Suggestions at Google Based on Tasks

 In some implementations, task recognition engine 115 may identify a task and/or additional information related to the completion of a task based on mappings between multiple entities and/or mappings between entities and one or more entity properties.
 The task recognition engine 115 may identify the entities and/or entity properties by accessing one or more databases such as an entity database.

 For example, an entity database may include one or more knowledge graphs mapping entities and entity properties and/or entities and other entities.
-In some implementations, task recognition engine 115 may determine a likely task and/or property of a task based on mappings between multiple entities and/or entities and entity properties, in combination with artificial intelligence having predictive capabilities.
+In some implementations, task recognition engine 115 may determine a likely task and/or property of a task based on mappings between multiple entities and/or entities and entity properties, combined with artificial intelligence having predictive capabilities.

-For example, in some implementations one or more mappings between two or more entities may define relationships between the entities that may be utilized to determine task suggestions.
+For example, in some implementations, one or more mappings between two or more entities may define relationships between the entities that may be utilized to determine task suggestions.
 For example, a calendar entry may include the terms “Buy present for Bob’s birthday.”
 Based on the terms, an entity associated with “birthday party” and an entity associated with the action of “buying a present” may be identified.

-That similarity to Siri’s Active Ontology shows that this task search suggestion approach, tied to ways to complete those tasks enables a device to complete such tasks suggested and be an intelligent assistant.
+That similarity to Siri’s Active Ontology shows that this task search suggestion approach, tied to ways to complete those tasks, enables a device to complete such tasks suggested and be an intelligent assistant.